 ConocoPhillips is one of the largest foreign operators on the Norwegian continental shelf.

-Headquartered in Tananger outside Stavanger, the company has a total of approximately 1900 employees.
+Headquartered in Tananger outside Stavanger, the company has a around 1900 employees.
 The company's core activities in Norway are petroleum exploration and production.

 Strong Position on the Norwegian Continental Shelf